-In addition to the Coding Lab, Harris offers 10 hours of free tutoring for students enrolled in core classes.
-Students can get assistance with understanding statistical concepts, reinforcing computational rules, and with coding in R. The Dean of Students Office will share information about how to access tutoring in Week 3 of the quarter.
-Questions should be directed to your academic advisor or HarrisDeanofStudents@uchicago.edu.
+In addition to the Coding Lab, Harris offers 8 hours of free tutoring for support with core courses and coding in Stata, R, and Python.
+Tutoring will be available starting week 2 of the quarter.
+More information about the program is available on the Harris Student Handbook Canvas site.
+Any questions should be directed to your academic advisor or harrisdeanofstudents@uchicago.edu.